OpenCyphal/public_regulated_data_types/README.md

 Regulated data types include the standard data types and vendor-specific public definitions.

-Per the specification, standard data types are contained in the root namespace `uavcan`, and vendor-specific public definitions are in the root namespace `com`.
+Per the specification, standard data types are contained in the root namespace `uavcan`, and vendor-specific public regulated definitions are in the root namespace `regulated`.
-The latter contains nested namespaces, one per vendor, named after the vendor (e.g., `com.sirius_cyber_corp` for the Sirius Cybernetics Corporation).
+The latter contains nested namespaces, one per vendor, named after the vendor (e.g., `regulated.sirius_cyber_corp` for the Sirius Cybernetics Corporation).

 Vendors are encouraged to define interfaces to their products or systems using the definitions available in this repository instead of defining custom types in order to facilitate reusability and reduce the